k-dang/bollinger-checker/ARCHITECTURE.md

 ## Overview

-The **bollinger-checker** is a Cloudflare Worker that monitors stock prices using Bollinger Bands technical analysis.
-It runs on a scheduled basis to identify trading opportunities and sends notifications via Discord webhooks when stocks breach their Bollinger Band thresholds.
+The **bollinger-checker** is a Cloudflare Worker that monitors stock prices using Bollinger Bands and RSI (Relative Strength Index) technical analysis.
+It runs on a scheduled basis to identify trading opportunities, sends notifications via Discord webhooks when stocks breach their Bollinger Band thresholds, and logs all execution runs and signals to a PostgreSQL database.

 ## System Architecture